alperbilgic/Next-js-Boilerplate/README.md

 $ npm run start
 ```

-You also need to defined the environment variables `CLERK_SECRET_KEY` using your own key.
+You also need to define the environment variables `BETTER_AUTH_SECRET` and your SMTP configuration for email functionality.

 This command starts a local server using the production build.
 You can now open http://localhost:3000 in your preferred browser to see the result.